 A. Groundwater Monitoring

-1. The Licensee shall comply with the requirements of the approved DEF-Hines Energy Complex Groundwater Construction, Operation and Monitoring Requirements (GWCOMR) – Attachment D to these Conditions.
+1. The Licensee shall comply with the requirements of the approved DEF-Hines Energy Complex Groundwater Construction, Operation and Monitoring Requirements (GWCOMR) – incorporated herein as Attachment D to these Conditions.
 A violation of the requirements of the GWCOMR shall be a violation of these Conditions.

-The Licensee shall abide by the Conditions of the approved site wide GWCOMR and any subsequent revision thereof for the continued authorized discharge of industrial wastewater to ground water.
+The Licensee shall abide by the Conditions of the approved Site-wide GWCOMR and any subsequent revision thereof for the continued authorized discharge of industrial wastewater to ground water.
 Such provisions shall be fully enforceable as Conditions of this Certification.
 Any violation of such provisions shall be a violation of these Conditions.

 a.
 The requirements of the GWCOMR shall include, but not be limited to, at least the following: